 UTILISATION OF PROCEEDS ON ISSUE OF SHARES

-Out of H11999.97 lakhs raised through qualified institutions placement of equityshares in December 2015 the Company has so far utilized H1849.97 lakhs (including issueexpenses of H307.34 lakhs) for the purpose the funds were so raised and balance H10150.00lakhs has been temporarily invested mainly in the debt instruments/funds.
+Out of H 11999.97 Lakhs raised through qualified institutions placement of equityshares in December 2015 the Company has so far utilised H 8770.66 Lakhs (includingissue expenses of H 307.34 Lakhs) for the purpose the funds were so raised and balance H3229.31 Lakhs has been temporarily invested mainly in debt instruments/funds.

 SUBSIDIARY / ASSOCIATE / JOINT VENTURE COMPANIES

-In accordance with Section 136 of the Companies Act 2013 the audited financialstatements including the consolidated financial statements and related information of theCompany and audited accounts of each of its subsidiaries are available on Company'swebsite http://www.somanyceramics.com.
+In accordance with Section 136 of the Companies Act 2013 the audited financialstatements including the consolidated financial statements and related information of theCompany and audited accounts of each of its subsidiaries are available on Companyswebsite https://www.somanyceramics.com.
 These documents will also be available forinspection at our registered office at 2 Red Cross Place Kolkata - 700001 India between3:00 p.m. and 5:00 p.m. in working days till the date of ensuing AGM.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-Loans guarantees and investments covered under Section 186 of the Companies Act 2013forms part of the notes to the financial statements provided in this Annual Report.
+Loans guarantees and investments covered under Section 186 of the Companies Act 2013are given in the notes to Financial Statements (Standalone) forming a part of this annualreport.

 INVESTOR EDUCATION & PROTECTION FUND (IEPF)

-All the items on which the Auditors' have commented in their report areself-explanatory and suitably explained in the Notes to the Accounts.
-The Auditors' Reportto the Shareholders for the year under review does not contain any qualificationsreservation or adverse remark or disclaimer.
+All the items on which the Auditors have commented in their report areself-explanatory and suitably explained in the Notes to the Accounts.
+The AuditorsReport to the Shareholders for the year under review does not contain any qualificationsreservation or adverse remark or disclaimer.

-(a) In the preparation of the annual accounts for the year ended 31st March 2017 theapplicable accounting standards read with requirements set out under Schedule III to theAct have been followed and there are no material departures from the same;
+a) In the preparation of the annual accounts for the year ended March 31 2021 theapplicable accounting standards read with requirements set out under Schedule III to theAct had been followed with proper explanation and there are no material departures fromthe same;

-(b) The Directors' have selected such accounting policies applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2017 and of the profitof the Company for the year ended on that date.
+b) The Directors had selected such accounting policies applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2021 and of the profit ofthe Company for the year ended on that date.

-(c) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.
+c) The Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities.

-(d) The Directors have prepared the annual accounts on a going concern basis.
+d) The Directors had prepared the annual accounts on a going concern basis.

-(e) The Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively; and
+e) The Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls were adequate and are operatingeffectively; and

-(f) The Directors have devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.
+f) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems are adequate and operating effectively.

 CONSOLIDATED FINANCIAL RESULTS

-The consolidated net profit of your Company was H9307 Lakhs in the year under reviewcompared to H6470 Lakhs in the corresponding previous year.
+The consolidated net profit of your Company was H 5770.03 Lakhs in the year underreview compared to H 1500.25 Lakhs in the corresponding previous year.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Mr. Abhishek Somany retires by rotation at theensuing Annual General Meeting and being eligible has offered himself for re-appointment.
+Mr. Abhishek Somany Managing Director of the Company retires by rotation at theensuing Annual General Meeting and being eligible has offered himself for re-appointment.